Hardmath123/hardmath123.github.io/content/raytracing.md

 ![ ](static/slides/cloudy.jpg)

 I loved it.
-Not just the story--the pictures.
+Not just the story---the pictures.
 I loved how everything was so realistic.
 I mean, I was told that these movies are computer-generated, but I felt that I could reach out and touch those hair, or poke the huge mound of Jell-O.